kissplugins/KISS-woo-shipping-settings-debugger/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A simple, robust tool for store managers and developers to **audit, preview, and export** WooCommerce shipping settings—and to **scan custom theme code** for shipping logic via PHP-Parser (AST).
+A simple, robust tool for store managers and developers to **audit, preview, and export** WooCommerce shipping settings—and to **scan custom theme code** for geographical restrictions and payment method filtering via PHP-Parser (AST).

 ---